2426-BingXianXie/Calendars/HW4/out/production/HW4/README.md

 - Each command class now has one distinct purpose, which makes the system more modular, easier to maintain, and simpler to extend with new commands in the future.

 ### Implemented GUI Controller:

+- Added a new controller class, CalendarGUIController to handle interactions with the GUI.
+- The logic for handling GUI inputs is different from handling text commands.
+So, we created a new controller class in order to adhere to the Single Responsibility Principle.

 ## Known Limitations
 ### Multi-day Event Cleanup